-Suspension

-Suspension from school can be either internal or external and indicates that as a result of inappropriate student behavior, that student is restricted from regular classroom participation.

-Students who are suspended are restricted from all other in-school or after school activities up until the day the student is allowed to return to school.
+Suspension Suspension from school can be either internal or external and indicates that as a result of inappropriate student behavior, that student is restricted from regular classroom participation.
+All students have the right to make up missed work and assignments given during days missed due to suspension.
+Federal law requires school districts to continue to provide education services to any student who has been suspended or expelled from school for more than ten school days.
+Students who are suspended are restricted from all other in-school or after-school activities up until the day the student is allowed to return to school.
 This includes weekend events if the suspension occurs on a Friday.
-Students are not allowed on the school premises without permission from the school principal.
+Students are not allowed on the school premises without permission from the school Principal.
 If they are found to be on school property during their suspension (or expulsion), they can be charged with trespassing.

-These behaviors may be grounds for suspension or expulsion and may require a psychological evaluation prior to readmission.

-- Harassment and discrimination of any kind

-- Fighting

-- Assault

-- Threat to do bodily harm

-- Destruction/vandalism

-- Possession/use of drugs and alcohol

-- Use of threats and intimidation

-- Possession of any weapon (including pocket knives)

-- Gross disrespect directed toward faculty and staff

-Due process Before a student is temporarily suspended out of school for ten days or less, the student has the right to due process.
+Grounds for Suspension These behaviors may be grounds for suspension or expulsion and may require a psychological evaluation prior to readmission.
+Harassment and discrimination of any kind Confirmed bullying • Fighting • Assault • Threat to do bodily harm Destruction/vandalism Possession/use of drugs and alcohol • Use of threats and intimidation Possession of any weapon (including pocket knives) Gross disrespect directed toward faculty and staff Due process Before a student is temporarily suspended out of school for ten days or less, the student has the right to due process.

-Guidelines for returning to schoolBefore returning to school, a suspended student and his/her parent(s) may be required by the principal to meet with the principal or assistant principal before school starts at 7:50 am.
-Students may, in conjunction with the parent conference, be placed on a discipline contract for more frequent or severe behavior problems.
+Guidelines Before returning to school, a suspended student and his/her parent(s) may be required by the for returning principal to meet with the Principal or Assistant Principal before school starts at 7:50 am. to school Students may, in conjunction with the parent conference, be placed on a discipline contract for more frequent or severe behavior problems.